 A proof-of-work algorithm might require you to find the lowest number that can be added to the end of the word "hello" that generates a hash beginning with four zeros and below a certain size.
 Hashes are generated using one-way hash functions, such as SHA-256, which means that they cannot be reverse-engineered to calculate the number — it's all trial-and-error.

-The actual Bitcoin operates in a similar fashion, except it varies the target number (e.g. the number of zeros) to adjust the difficulty and control the rate of block generation.
+The actual Bitcoin operates similarly, except it varies the target number (e.g. the number of zeros) to adjust the difficulty and control the rate of block generation.
 The addition of more zeros to the beginning of the block makes the problem exponentially more difficult to solve, and eventually, there are no more possible solutions.

 Graphic processing units, or GPUs, were introduced to meet the demands of video games requiring complex rendering calculations on the fly.
 Rather than increasing the speed of each calculation, these chips focused on making calculations in parallel to improve throughput.
 These same principles translated to much faster crypto mining.

-More recently, GPUs have been replaced by Application Specific Integrated Circuits, or ASICs, that are specifically designed to make cryptocurrency mining calculations.
+More recently, GPUs have been replaced by Application-Specific Integrated Circuit (ASIC), which are specifically designed to make cryptocurrency mining calculations.
 These devices are often located in thermally-regulated data centers with access to low-cost electricity.
-In other words, they are uniquely designed for efficiency crypto mining purposes.
+In other words, they are uniquely designed for efficient crypto mining purposes.

 New cryptocurrencies are abandoning mining altogether and moving to a proof-of-stake model.
 Rather than requiring massive computational power, these cryptocurrencies leverage unique incentive structures to ensure trust and process transactions with minimal time and power requirements.
 The goal is to make cryptocurrencies more sustainable long-term.